peopleware/openapi/resource/search-index.md

 // returns `/my-service/v1/y/abc` and `/your-service/v1/x/123/y/abc`
 ```

-The use of an exact match on `dependencies` is discussed below.
+The use of an exact match on `dependency` is discussed below.

 ### Referenced